 Defined by experts as a “description of features and functionalities of the target system,” software requirements can be broken down into either Functional or Nonfunctional, often used to describe how users expect the software product to perform.

-Functional – The simple inputs, behaviors, and outputs of a software system.
+- Functional requirements.
+The simple inputs, behaviors, and outputs of a software system.
 These requirements are used to understand the intended behavior—calculation, data manipulation, user interaction, and more.
 If these functions do not happen, then the software is not working.

-Nonfunctional – The representation of standards that are measured to ensure the effectiveness of a software system (aka, quality).
-Nonfunctional requirements–rate of recovery, privacy, usability, and more–work to outline how a system should operate while covering most aspects used to define software quality.
+- Nonfunctional requirements.
+The representation of standards that are measured to ensure the effectiveness of a software system (aka quality).
+Nonfunctional requirements like rate of recovery, privacy, usability, and more outline how a system should operate while covering most aspects used to define software quality.

 When it comes to managing software quality, there are many factors that come into play.
 With aspects that often can not be measured with numbers or graphs, this is the part of “quality” that is subjective.
 To begin, you will want to identify the aspects of software quality.
 To do this, you need to address the 5 following questions:

 - What is my quality?
 This looks at the maintainability of software.
 Is it easy or difficult to work with?

 - What is my risk?
 Reliability of the software.
 How likely is it to fail and do the tests work?

 - Where is my risk?
 Security issues and vulnerabilities of the software.
 Can you identify spots that could result in breaches?

 - Is it good enough?
 Performance and usability quality of the software.
 What does it look like across its entire lifecycle?

 - Is it done?
 Rate of bug delivery and testability of the software.
 Can you ensure all results meet the criteria of “doneness”?